vOptSolver/vOptSpecific.jl/README.md

 When vOptSpecific is properly installed,

-On linux or in the cloud (juliaBox):

-- open a console on your computer or in the cloud
-- when the prompt is ready, type in the console `julia`
+1. run Julia and when the terminal is ready with the prompt `julia` on screen,

-On macOS:

-- locate the application `julia` and
-- click on the icon, the julia console comes to the screen

-When the prompt `julia` is ready, type in the console;
+2. invoke vOptSpecific in typing in the console:
 ```
 julia> using vOptSpecific
 ```